mxagar/rag-app-examples/qa-rag/README.md

 - if we ask the model a question about the dataset, it should hallucinate and/or fail to answer properly;
 - but if we use the RAG pattern, it should be able to build and use a relevant context that facilitates a correct answer.

+In order to be able to retrieve relevant documents relative to our question/query, we need to

+- preprocess and split our documents properly
+- and represent and index our data efficiently.

+In our example, preprocessing and splitting is done at event level: the article is parsed and each event text and metadata (e.g., date, references) are stored in separate documents.

+Document representation for fast relevant retrieval is approached in two ways:

+- Semantic embeddings: document texts are converted into semantic embeddings, i.e., multi-dimensional dense vectors which point in similar directions if the text have a similar meaning.
+Embeddings have a fixed dimensionality, defined by the model which generated them.
+Two embedding models are used:
+  - [`intfloat/e5-large-v2`](https://huggingface.co/intfloat/e5-large-v2), from HuggingFace, downloaded and used locally.
+  - [`text-embedding-ada-002`](https://platform.openai.com/docs/models/text-embedding-ada-002), from OpenAI, accessed by the API.
+- TFIDF indices: *term frequency and inverse document frequency* is technique which sparsely represents the documents by assigning frequency weights to their tokens/terms in relation to their occurrences in the document and in the complete document set.
+Each token/term in the complete set represents a dimension in the TFIDF vectors.

+The combination of several retrieved document sets is also exemplarily shown by implementing *reciprocal rank fusion*.

 ## Setup